Victorian Turkish Baths Picture of the Month for November 2008

 The bath was economical to run, 'not costing more than a penny for each bath; no assistance is required in using it; the apparatus is quite portable, and being [unusually] fixed on castors is readily moved, and it is an ornament to a bed, bath, or dressing-room.'

-See also: A more comprehensive illustrated account of portable Turkish baths which can be found elsewhere on the site.
+A more comprehensive illustrated account of portable Turkish baths can be found elsewhere on the site.

 Thank you icon

-Carol Anderson Curator, The Oxfordshire Museum, for permission to reproduce their photograph
+Carol Anderson Curator, The Oxfordshire Museum, for permission to reproduce their items

 Phil Platt , The Museums Resource Centre, for his help while viewing the cabinet